lyuj2022/NOTE-seq/TC_calling_adaptedfor10X/Step_by_Step_workflow_for_new_RNA_retrieval.md

 1, download the simple samplesheet from 10X or use IEM samplesheet.
 2, change the index information
 For example, with the Dual Index Kit TT Set A, well A1 can be specified in the sample sheet as "SI-TT-A1", and cellranger mkfastq will recognize the i7 and i5 indices as GTAACATGCG and AGTGTTACCT, respectively.
 Similarly for Single Index Kit T Set A, well A1 can be specified in the sample sheet as "SI-GA-A1", and cellranger mkfastq will recognize the four i7 indexes (GGTTTACT, CTAAACGG, TCGGCGTC, and AACCGTAA) and merge the resulting FASTQ files.
 3, specify the lane.
-Can be either a single lane, a range (e.g., 2-4) or "*" for all lanes in the flow cell.
+It can be either a single lane, a range (e.g., 2-4) or "*" for all lanes in the flow cell.

 # run mkfastq
 cellranger mkfastq --id=samplefq \